CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Method

 \subsection{Sparse Key-Position Prediction}

-We predict a sparse set of future \emph{spatial anchors} as lightweight physical cues, instantiated as end-effector (EE) 3D $\Delta$-positions at $\mathbf{K}$ temporally spaced steps within a length-$\mathbf{T}$ action chunk.
-To support different horizons across tasks and backbones, we represent these cues with \emph{learnable anchor slots}, implemented as a small set of learnable tokens appended to the backbone input.
-While an autoregressive design could also generate such cues, it typically couples computation and parameterization more tightly to the prediction length; in contrast, the slot-based formulation keeps this dependence mild and makes it straightforward to vary the predicted quantity and sampling window.
+We predict a sparse set of future \emph{spatial anchors} as lightweight physical cues, instantiated as end-effector (EE) 3D $\Delta$-positions at $\mathbf{K}$ selected steps within a length-$\mathbf{T}$ action chunk.
+These anchors can in principle be generated autoregressively or predicted through a set of learnable anchor tokens.
+We adopt the latter: $K$ learnable anchor tokens are appended to the multimodal token sequence, and their contextualized hidden states are mapped to the corresponding $K$ EE anchors.
+This design predicts all anchors in a single backbone forward pass, avoiding sequential decoding whose inference latency scales with the number of predicted anchors.

-We instantiate the anchor target as either absolute EE positions or incremental EE position changes.
-Absolute positions can be sensitive to viewpoint/calibration and episode-specific offsets, while incremental targets better match the change-driven nature of control.
+We instantiate the EE anchor target as either absolute EE positions or incremental EE position changes.
+Absolute positions are tied to a global reference frame and the episode-specific initial EE configuration, making them more demanding to predict.
+In contrast, incremental displacements describe local motion within the action window and are more directly aligned with the action space.
 As shown in Table~\ref{tab:exp1}, predicting EE $\Delta$-positions (\textit{$\Delta$-pos}) consistently outperforms predicting absolute positions (\textit{pos}), and we therefore use $\Delta$-positions as our default anchor representation.